mogu-lab/mogu-lab.github.io/pages/joining.md

 ## What background do I need?

 That depends on the project you're most excited about!
 If you're excited about digging into data from our clinical collaborators, it's helpful to have taken an introductory machine learning / data science class.
 If you're excited about developing new machine learning methods to address the specific issues found in our clinical data, it's helpful to have taken a more advanced machine learning, statistics and/or math classes.
 If you're excited about research questions about how models will be used by clinicians/patients in context, it's helpful to have taken a human-computer interaction class.

+## What's it like doing research at MOGU Lab?

+We recommend reaching out to [current students](/people/) to learn more about their projects and their experiences!

 ## How do I pick the "right" research project?